scomup/FAST_LIO/doc/algorithm.md

 ### State prediction (Forward Propagation):
-We can predict the status when a new IMU input $u$ is received.
+We can predict the state when a new IMU input $u$ is received.

 $$
 \hat{x}_{i} = \bar{x}_{i-1} \boxplus ( f(\bar{x}_{i-1}, u, 0) \Delta{t})